0f27/wuCLI-tools/README.md

 **xlcombiner.bat** - cmd-based wrap for xlcombiner.py

+**1d22d.sh** - 1d to tab-separated 2d list converter.
+Use it with gitportable.exe

+**unix2dos.sh** - to convert text file to use DOS line endings

-*some other things which i was to lazy to describe*
+*some other things which i was too lazy to describe*